docsforadobe/javascript-tools-guide/5 - Interapplication Communication with Scripts/bridgetalk-message-object.rst

 The data payload of the message.
 Read/write.
 If this is an unsolicited message to another application, typically contains a script packaged as a string.
-The target application’s full document object model (DOM) is available within the script.
+The target application's full document object model (DOM) is available within the script.
 If this message is a result returned from the static BridgeTalk onReceive method of a target application, directed to an onResult callback in this object,